trunglv/magento2-geo-detection/README.md

 ```
 composer require betagento/magento2-geoip-detection:dev-main
 ```
+`This package is not installable via Composer 1.x, please make sure you upgrade to Composer 2+.
+Read more about our Composer 1.x deprecation policy.`

 ## How to use it:
 Go to Store >> Configuration >> Betagento >> IP Detection:
 ### GEO Detection Section